 We are going to re-enact Galileo's famous experiment, but to measure the speed of sound rather than light.
-Since sound is a bit slower, this technique should yield a reasonable answer.
+Since sound is a bit slower (about $10^6$ times slower), this technique should yield a reasonable answer.

-Step 1: Time Measurement:
+1.1 Time Measurement

-Measure the time delay that it takes sound to travel 2 different distances.
-For each distance, take 5 measurements and average them to minimize random error.
+Measure the amount of time that it takes sound to travel 2 different distances.
+Don't forget to include a reasonable estimation for the error of each measurement (hint: Look at Lab 1)For each distance, take 5 measurements and average them to minimize random error.
+Be sure to include the average on the mean.

 For each of the two distances, fill in the following tables.
-We will refer to these two average times as $\{t_1,t_2\}$.
+We will refer to these two average times as $\overline{t_1}$ and $\overline{t_2}$ .